EndPointCorp/end-point-blog/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch.html.md

 > Prerequisites: VS Code, XDebug and the PHP Debug VS Code extension

 For writing PHP, my editor of choice is VS Code.
 You can get the editor from the [official download site](https://code.visualstudio.com/download).
 VS Code has a huge extensions ecosystem where you can find almost anything.
-Naturally, there’s a debugger for PHP.
+Naturally, there's a debugger for PHP.
 It's aptly called PHP Debug, and you can find the instructions on how to set it up [here](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug).
 The PHP Debug extension works on top of XDebug, a debugger for PHP.
-Luckily for us, PHP Debug’s instructions page includes all the details on how to install and setup both itself and XDebug.
+Luckily for us, PHP Debug's instructions page includes all the details on how to install and setup both itself and XDebug.

 If you followed the instructions, you should now have a new `.vscode/launch.json` file within your `wordpress` directory with the following contents: